 So I created my own brick wall DIY photography backdrop for portraits.
 I’ll show you how in a moment.

 They were mainly toddler and newborn photo backdrops, but could easily be used for products too.
-They had to be:
+My most important requirements, apart from looking good in photos, was that they had to be:

 - Easy to move around